ClericPy/ichrome/README.md

 - Pyppeteer is awesome, but I don't need so much
   - spelling of pyppeteer is confused
-  - event-driven programming is not always advisable.
+  - Event-driven architecture(EDA) is not always smart.
 - Selenium is slow
   - webdrivers often come with memory leak.
 - In desperate need of a stable toolkit to communicate with Chrome browser (or other Blink-based browsers like Chromium)